Coronavirus Financing and Grants

 The bottom line: Hold on to any government grants or interest-free loans you can get.
 If you are in a particularly vulnerable industry, you may need to use the funds to survive and reform your business to fit the new corona-model.

 The Cashflow Gap

-The Coronavirus pandemic has been seen at best as a temporary setback but as each day progresses it develops into an ever growing global concern.
-We’ve seen a severe spread in Italy, Iran, Spain and Germany but nothing on a per-country basis that has resembled a halt to the economy for a prolonged period of time like China has had… yet.
-Europe is now considered the epicentre of the pandemic, whilst Australia is considered the 17thmost impacted out of the 176 countries to have coronavirus cases.
-Governments should be planning for at least a similar level of impact as China has now.
+The Coronavirus pandemic has been seen at best as a temporary three month setback but as each day progresses it develops into an ever growing global concern.
+We’ve seen a severe spread of COVID-19 in major global economies throughout Western Europe, the US and China..
+Europe and America are now considered the epicentre of the pandemic, whilst Australia is considered the 31st most impacted out of the 210 countries to have coronavirus cases.
+Governments around the world are now planning for anf even greater impact than what we’ve already seen in China.

 Even if we look at the most optimistic scenario, in which comes summertime, COVID-19 infection rate will drop heavily, turning this into a seasonal disease (which isn’t necessarily true), there is still a cost for months and months in which the global economy and supply chains are to be shut down.
-February’s China shutdown will have a ripple effect into the Australian small business economy in March and April.
-If the USA becomes a hot mess of sick but untested individuals who are spreading the virus freely – that will shut down the American economy in April, with a ripple effect on Australia in May and June.
+February’s China shutdown has had a ripple effect into the Australian small business economy in March and April.
+The USA also became a hot mess of sick but untested individuals who have been spreading the virus freely – it has shut down the American economy in April, with a planned ripple effect on Australia in May and June.
 Not to mention the scenarios in which Coronavirus spreads in its own right heavily down under.

 For individuals and businesses alike it is bound to lead to cash-flow deficiencies.

 Most small businesses are per-definition very reliant on their rolling income to be able to finance their day-to-day activities.
 Unlike large corporations who have more cash reserves, many small businesses in Australia have nothing set aside and could quickly face bankruptcy.